ksy141/mstool/docs/source/backmap.rst

    import shutil
    shutil.copyfile(mstool.POPCSTRUCTURE, './cg.pdb')

 There is no need to define a mapping file for Martini POPC because it is already available in ``$mstoolpath/mapping/martini.lipid.c36.dat``.
-Note that POPC has one chiral center and one cis bond, which is already defined in the default mapping file.
+Note that :ref:`POPC <popc>` has one chiral center and one cis bond, which is already defined in the default mapping file.
 Also, an additional force field is not required because POPC is defined in ``$mstoolpath/FF/charmm36/charmm36.xml``.
 Backmapping is as simple as the following:

 .. code-block:: python